 Not only do banks require second-home buyers to bring in a down payment that’s 30% larger, they charge higher levels of interest, as well.
 Lenders will look at your finances to make sure that you have enough cash reserves to tide you over six months of mortgage payments on two houses.
-You’ll need to bring an excellent credit file to the deal to buy a second home, and a debt-to-income ratio of 40%, including credit card debt and car loans.
+You’ll need to bring an excellent credit file to the deal when buying a second home, and a debt-to-income ratio of 40%, including credit card debt and car loans.

 It’s important to understand that while rental income can help mitigate the burden of a second mortgage payment, finding tenants and dealing with them is no easy task.
 Whether the lenders lend to you or not, it’s up to you to make sure that you have your cash flow worked out.
 To make a second-home work for you, you need to keep enough money as backup to handle the ups and downs of the ownership experience.

 No Time Like the Present to Buy a Second Home